AISingher/Remote-Files/README.md

 # Remote-Files

-Client-server file network for Rutgers iLab machines.
+File server and interface for clients to connect to and transfer files from a remote host.

-Regular file commands: open, close, read, and write.
+Relies on a  customized messaging system and file descriptors for operations, implemented in C.

-Clients and server know what to do based on messaging format in string sent.
+Commands: open, close, read, and write.